Addressing Medicaid reimbursement complications amid hospital capacity concerns

 “So we have several clients who have had very long stays in the hospitals lately. not because they need the care, but because they can’t go home, they can’t be cared for at home.
-And what happens is if you’re in the hospital and you’re no longer receiving skilled care, you have no medical need to be there, the hospital can’t bill your insurance,” says Kelly Gusmano, an Associate Attorney with Woods, Oviatt & Gilman, who specializes in Elder Care Law and Medicaid.
+And what happens is if you’re in the hospital and you’re no longer receiving skilled care, you have no medical need to be there, the hospital can’t bill your insurance,” said Kelly Gusmano, an associate attorney who specializes in Elder Care Law and Medicaid.

-Gusmano explains, Medicaid budgets based on a patient’s status; for example, whether they are admitted to hospital, going home, or being sent to a nursing home.
+Gusmano explains, Medicaid budgets are based on a patient’s status; for example, whether they are admitted to a hospital, going home, or being sent to a nursing home.

-“So we’re having clients where they’re having these prolonged stays, we get them on Medicaid but they still have to pay a lot towards their hospital bill so it’s causing backlogs, its causing confusion, it’s causing billing isssues,” she says.
+“So we’re having clients where they’re having these prolonged stays, we get them on Medicaid but they still have to pay a lot towards their hospital bill so it’s causing backlogs, its causing confusion, it’s causing billing issues,” she said.

 By law, a patient cannot be discharged from the hospital until a nursing home placement is complete.
 Dr. Parrinello noted Tuesday, Strong Memorial Hospital currently has an average of 100 patients awaiting placement, compared to two years ago when there were about 25 patients (also noted as a more standard number).

-That standard is negnotiated by the state and often revised, but often leaves a large amount of the real cost of care unaccounted for.
+That standard is negotiated by the state and often revised, but often leaves a large amount of the real cost of care unaccounted for.

 Those rates, she goes on to say, are typically negotiated with the state and often revised.